 Assets, Liabilities, and Shareholder Equity on the Balance Sheet

-Whenever you pick up the financial statements of a company, any company, and turn to the balance sheet, you'll find it divided into three main sections every time: Assets, Liabilities, and Shareholder Equity.
-By understanding the role these sections play, and how each one relates to the others, you'll have a much easier time uncovering the economics and financial condition of the company or partnership you are analyzing, including getting an idea of its capital structure.
+By understanding the role that each of these sections play, and how each one relates to the others, you'll have a much easier time understanding the financial condition of the company or partnership you are analyzing, including getting an idea of its capital structure.

-- Assets.
-Broadly speaking, assets are anything that has value.
-For a company, assets on the balance sheet will consist of things such as land, buildings, desks, lamps, computers, signage, and patents.
-Some businesses require far more assets to operate than others, which influences return on capital employed calculations.
+- Assets: Broadly speaking, assets are anything that has value.
+For a company, assets on the balance sheet will consist of large items such as land, buildings, and manufacturing equipment.
+Assets also include other tangible items such as desks, lamps, computers, and signage.
+Assets can also be intangible, such as patents or goodwill.
+Some businesses require far more assets to operate than others, which influences their return on capital calculations.

-- Liabilities.
-Broadly speaking, liabilities are debts and obligations owed by the company; the opposite of assets.
-Liabilities include monthly lease payments on real estate, bills to keep the lights turned on and the water running, corporate credit card debt, bonds issued to investors, and other outflows.
+- Liabilities: Broadly speaking, liabilities are debts and obligations owed by the company; the opposite of assets.
+Liabilities include items like monthly lease payments on real estate, bills owed to keep the lights turned on and the water running, corporate credit card debt, bonds issued to investors, and other outflows.

-- Shareholder Equity.
-The equivalent of accounting net worth, shareholder equity is what remains when you subtract all of the liabilities from all of the assets.
-It is also referred to as "book value."
+- Shareholders' Equity: The equivalent of accounting net worth, shareholders' equity is what remains when you subtract all of the liabilities from all of the assets.
+It is also referred to as the company's book value.
 For some businesses, book value is highly informative of the economic condition of the firm.
-For others, book value on the balance sheet is all but meaningless.
-Learning to distinguish between the two involves understanding how the profitability and business models differ between firms, industries, and sectors.
+For others, book value on the balance sheet carries much less meaning.
+Learning to distinguish between the two involves understanding how profitability and business models differ between firms, industries, and sectors.

 What Does a Balance Sheet Look Like?